kThisIsCvpv/rl-help/README.md

 # RuneLite Plugin Compilation (for Noobs)
 This guide was made by Yuri-chan.
 A more advanced guide can be found on the [official RuneLite page](https://github.com/runelite/runelite/wiki/Building-with-IntelliJ-IDEA).
+This guide is for people who have never developed before and will probably have no idea what they're doing.
+It's filled with a bunch of pictures UwU.

 ## Required Software List:
 ### Java JDK 8 or higher